Exploring and Contesting Curriculum

-- The official curricula
+- The official curricula, planning and assessment

-You cannot enrol in this unit if you have successfully completed any of the following subject(s) because they are considered academically equivalent:
+You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

-No special requirements
+No additional requirements

 This subject was previously known as EDC111 Exploring and Contesting Curriculum.